devgateway/iatiimport/README.md

   - USE_AUTHENTICATION_TOKEN - used to enable or disable authentication
   - AMP_DESKTOP_ENDPOINT - optional.
 The url that the tool redirects to when the close button is clicked.

-# Import Tool Destination System REST Endpoint Requirements
+# Destination System REST Endpoint Requirements

 ## General Information